Autism Spectrum Disorder (ASD)

 Children with autism have responded to Sound Therapy by showing a greater interest in making contact and communicating with the people around them.
 Interactions with their family members have become more affectionate and appropriate.
 There is often increased eye contact and the children have a longer attention span.
 They may initiate contact rather than waiting to be approached.

-For children without language, vocalisation has increased, initially as screams and then as babbling.
+For children without language, vocalization has increased, initially as screams and then as babbling.
 Children who can speak may develop a more appropriate use of language, for instance beginning to use more personal pronouns ‘I’, ‘you’ or first names, and using words to express their feelings.
 They may begin to laugh and cry at appropriate times.
 Once children have begun to emerge from their emotional isolation they have shown increasing responsiveness to what they are being taught and to the people who care for them.

 Make an informed choice—get the eBook

-After 26 years in the Sound Therapy field, we really understand the importance of giving children with autism every possible support to normalise their sensory processing.
+After 26 years in the Sound Therapy field, we really understand the importance of giving children with autism every possible support to normalize their sensory processing.
 Every week we hear from our listeners thanking us for the benefits their children have found.
 Listeners have reported very dramatic changes in the way their children approach learning, social relationships and life in general.

-If you would like to learn more in depth about how Sound Therapy helps those on the autism spectrum, order Rafaele Joudry’s FREE eBook here and benefit from her decades of experience helping thousands of children to learn better with Sound Therapy.
+If you would like to learn more in-depth about how Sound Therapy helps those on the autism spectrum, order Rafaele Joudry’s FREE eBook here and benefit from her decades of experience helping thousands of children to learn better with Sound Therapy.

 Or call and speak to one of our qualified Sound Therapy consultants right away.